What is it?

-Go for scent-free products, ideally ones that are coconut- or olive-oil based (like our own Nip Duo), and opt for a tube over a jar: In the event that you have thrush (an infection that should be treated by a doctor), the process of dipping and re-dipping your finger can spread bacteria and perpetuate the infection.
+Go for scent-free products, ideally ones that are coconut- or olive-oil based, and opt for a tube over a jar: In the event that you have thrush (an infection that should be treated by a doctor), the process of dipping and re-dipping your finger can spread bacteria and perpetuate the infection.

 Don’t use soap

 It can dry out your skin.
 Before you wash your breasts, apply a liberal amount of lanolin (an animal-derived wax) or a plant-based alternative, which creates a protective skin barrier against hot water, which can dry out your skin.

 Research shows moisture on open wounds can help them heal up to 50% faster and decrease pain while nursing.
 Consider an all-natural ointment that soothes and protects your nipples.

 Since it dries out your skin, it’s important not to use it on your nipples while breastfeeding.